Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Roughness - Applys to Conductors and Dielectrics - Higher roughness makes objects more rough</li>
   <li>Eta - idk what this does really but a few things to note - For Conductors it just adds to the material definition, but for Dielectrics, only the x component is used, and that X component is the Dielectrics IOR</li>
   <li>Base Color - So this will be automatically set to whatever the material of the objects color is, and it will also be overridden by textures, but its there so you can manually change it, works for all material types</li>
-  <li>Mat Type - 0 is diffuse(if you comment out the UsePretty in the RayTracingShader.compute, otherwise this is glossy) - 1 is Conductor(Metallic) - 2 is Dielectric(so transparent/glassy materials) - and 3 is glossy(if you comment out the UsePretty)</li>
+  <li>Mat Type - 0 is diffuse(if you comment out the UsePretty in the RayTracingShader.compute, otherwise this is glossy) - 1 is Conductor(Metallic) - 2 is Dielectric(so transparent/glassy materials) - 3 is glossy - 4 is mask(but is not used yet technically) - 5 is a "Volumetric" material(not very good yet though) - and 6 is Diffuse Transmission, with roughness defining how close to the origional direction the new ray will go</li>
-  <li>Dynamic - Only applies when doing the Aggregated BVH Build, but will mark objects to not be joined into the aggregated mesh(and thus be able to move independently from other objects; this behavior is default when doing the standard BVH build)</li>
+  <li>IsParent - Allows you to explicitly define which object in a group should be the parent, allowing for animations to be done with less hassel</li>
 </ul>

 # Sample Images(Taken from various stages of development)